pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 if(tid < 1)  data[tid] += data[tid + 1];  barrier(CLK_LOCAL_MEM_FENCE);
 {% endhighlight %}

 When execution finishes, `data[0]` has the total sum of all 32 numbers in local memory data.
 To achieve best performance, on GPUs the barriers in the example above are not necessary and can be eliminated.
-This is true as we assume wavefront size is at least 32 (32 for nvidia and 64 for AMD GPU’s); however for CPU’s the number is always 1, meaning that we need to synchronize each of the additions with a barrier.
+This was true during the early development stages that we only had AMD and Nvidia GPUs whose wavefront size is at least 32 (32 for nvidia and 64 for AMD GPU’s); however for CPU’s the number is always 1, meaning that we need to synchronize each of the additions with a barrier; and even worse, we found that Intel GPU’s wavefront size may vary depending on target kernel.

+Although assuming wavefront size is 1 and adding barrier behind each scan operations can resolve this issue in general, it is not performance efficient.
 In implementation perspective, for convenience we add a function `queryDeviceInfo()` to query device wavefront size and let the developer to control these synchronization operations in kernels.
 At the moment, we have SURF, HOG and pyrlk using this feature.
 Nevertheless, a source pointed out that optimization relies on wavefront size is not portable; it is highly suggested to pass macros to determine the presence of barriers in compilation time.

 ## Passing arguments to kernels